profskipulag/fetch-and-simulate/README.md

 # SS5401 fetch_and_simulate.py
-Pacakge for managing batch runs of Fall3D, in order to generate training data for DT-GEO WP5 DTC4.
+A package for managing batch runs of Fall3D, in order to generate training data for DT-GEO WP5 DTC4.
+The package consists of

+ - an in memory representation of a Fall3D .inp input file for
+  - generating new input files from scratch
+  - reading files and modifying them
+  - writing them to disk
+  - performing type and value checks of file values
+  - plotting geographic extents to check they are correct
+  - automatically fetching the appropriate meteodata and managing local storage to prevent spurious orders